 The GDPR contains 99 articles from its preceding Data Privacy Law of 1995 and many new privacy requirements:

 - Businesses should take explicit consent from users before collecting their data.

-- Data protection by design and by default
+- Data security by design and by default

 - All users should have access to their data.

 - Every user should have the right to data portability.

 - Every user should have the right to be forgotten.